 We have entered into a license agreement with NeXt Asset Management, pursuant to which NeXt Asset Management has agreed to grant us a non-exclusive, royalty-free license to use the name "NeXt."
+We anticipate entering into a new license agreement on identical terms upon completion of our name change.
 See "License Agreement."

 We have adopted an "opt out" dividend reinvestment plan.
 If your shares of common stock are registered in your own name, your distributions will automatically be reinvested under our dividend reinvestment plan in additional whole and fractional shares of common stock, unless you "opt out" of our dividend reinvestment plan so as to receive cash dividends by delivering a written notice to our dividend paying agent.
-If your shares are held in the name of a broker or other nominee, you should contact the broker or nominee for details regarding opting
+If your shares are held in